mozilla/pontoon/specs/0108-community-health-dashboard.md

 ## Unreviewed suggestion lifespan

-A line chart showing the average age of the unreviewed suggestions in a period of last 12 months.
+A line chart showing the average age of the unreviewed suggestions in a particular month for a period of last 12 months.

 Data is available for each day, but aggregated by month in the chart.